 |Scan History||List of the asset scans already run.
 It includes a time-stamp of the scan, the scan type, the status, and the details of each scan.|

-The button Actions, located on the upper right side of the page, allows you to access to the following options
+The button Actions, located in the upper right side of the page, enables you to access these options:

-- Configure Asset Group, see Configuring an Asset Group for further details.
+- Configure Asset Group, see Configuring an Asset Group for more details.

 - Edit Fields.
-This option is similar to the one for Assets, see To assign asset fields to a group of assets for further details.
+This option is similar to the one for Assets, see To assign asset fields to a group of assets for more details.

 - Assign Agent Profile.
 This option assigns a specific agent profile to the members of the asset group.
-See Assigning AlienVault Agent Configuration Profiles to Asset Groups for further information.
+See Assigning AlienVault Agent Configuration Profiles to Asset Groups for more information.

-- Set Sensor, see To assign a sensor to an asset group for further details.
+- Set Sensor, see To assign a sensor to an asset group for more details.

 - Asset Group Scan.
 This option is similar to the one for Assets, see Running Asset Scans.

 - Assign Credentials.
 This option assigns credentials to current members of the Asset Group and Assets added to the group later.
-See Managing Credentials in USM Anywhere for further details.
+See Managing Credentials in USM Anywhere for more details.

 - Authenticated ScanAuthenticated scans are performed from inside the machine using a user account with appropriate privileges..
 This option is similar to the one for Assets, see Running Authenticated Asset Scans.

 - Schedule Scan Job.
-This option is similar to the one for Assets, see Scheduling Asset Scans for further details.
+This option is similar to the one for Assets, see Scheduling Asset Scans for more details.